How I made $20,000 My First Month by Running Facebook Ads

 Whether you find it creepy or not, Facebook can tell if you’ve been searching online for something.

 If you sell any product or service online, this is an excellent way to target customers.

 It’s estimated that approximately 70% of consumers research a product online before purchasing.

 The purchase consideration window is not very large though.
 For most products, you have a week or less from the time a customer starts shopping until they buy.

 Even for products worth more than $500, over half the people will make their decision in less than a week.

-Facebook can identify your ideal customers who are already in the looking-to-buy stage and instantly target your ad to them.
+Facebook can identify not only your ideal customers, but which ones are in the looking-to-buy stage, and instantly target your ad to them.